 Down syndrome is a genetic disease caused from extra genetic material.
 This occurs when there is abnormal cell division resulting in an extra full or partial copy of chromosome 21.
 This extra genetic material causes the development and physical features of down syndrome.
 Individuals typically have 46 chromosomes.
 An individual with down syndrome will have 47 chromosomes.
 Again, resulting from an error in cell division.
 Down syndrome is typically diagnosed during pregnancy through blood testing.
-However, it does occur where an individual is not diagnosed until later in life due to lack of knowledge in the medical field.
+However, it does occur where an individual is not diagnosed until later in life due to a lack of knowledge in the medical field.
 The main risk factor for down syndrome is the mother’s age.
 At age 25 a woman has a 1 in 1,200 chance of having a baby with down syndrome.
 At age 35 the risk is increased to 1 in 350.
 By age 49 the risk is 1 in 10, according to the National Down Syndrome Society.

 Every year approximately 3,000 to 5,000 children are born with this extra genetic material.
-Because this condition results form a genetic abnormality, there is no cure.
+Because this condition results from a genetic abnormality, there is no cure.
 Research is focused on addressing the health concerns associated with this condition, rather than finding a cure.

-The typical symptoms of down syndrome include decreased or poor muscle tone; short neck with excess skin at the back of the neck; flattened facial profile and nose; small head, ears and mouth; and upward slanting eyes.
+The typical symptoms of the down syndrome include decreased or poor muscle tone; short neck with excess skin at the back of the neck; flattened facial profile and nose; small head, ears and mouth; and upward slanting eyes.
 Individuals with a mild form of down syndrome typically have an IQ of 50-69.
 A moderate form has an IQ of 35-50 and severe cases having an IQ of 20-35.

 Applying for Social Security Disability Benefits

 Because Down Syndrome is more than likely diagnosed before birth, parents and medical providers are given time to plan on the care the child will need once they are born.
 One factor that should always be considered with a diagnosis of Down Syndrome is applying for Social Security Disability benefits.
 When discussing disability, it is often thought of as an adult benefit.
 However, children may qualify for disability as well, being eligible for the supplemental security income program.
-No matter the age, an individual whom has been diagnosed with Down Syndrome should apply for socials security disability benefits.
+No matter the age, an individual who has been diagnosed with Down Syndrome should apply for socials security disability benefits.

 In either circumstance, applying as an adult or as a child, the same analysis is performed to determine eligibility.
 SSA will first consider whether you are engaging in substantial gainful activity.
-You can still work while qualifying for disability benefits, however the amount you are working must be minimal.
+You can still work while qualifying for disability benefits, however, the amount you are working for must be minimal.
 All this means is that SSA will evaluate if you are currently working.
 If you are, and you are earning over a certain amount of money per month, you will automatically be disqualified for the program.
 This program is meant to assist individuals who are either not working at all or earning very minimal every month due to their medical condition.

 The second consideration is whether your condition is severe or not.
-The Social Security Administration (SSA) will determine whether your condition poses more than a minimal impact upon your ability to work.
+The Social Security Administration (SSA) will determine whether your condition poses more than a minimal impact on your ability to work.
 This threshold tends to be very low, but still requires a showing of proof in terms of severity.

 The third consideration is whether you meet one of Social Security’s listed impairments.